Last fact-checked: 15 February 2020

 Getting dentures as a dental tourist is a good option.
 You can save 40-70% on both full and partial dentures and even if you upgrade to a higher-quality material, it will still cost less than the cheapest dentures at home.

 While getting dentures can sometimes be achieved in a day (using the latest CAD/CAM technologies), the process usually involves two or three appointments within a few days of one another.
 At the first appointment the dentist will:

 1: Provide a thorough examination and x-rays of your jaw and gums and

 2: Make an impression of your mouth so that dentures can be manufactured.

-At your next appointment you will
+At your next appointment, you will

 Prices vary considerably throughout the world, and whether you have full or partial dentures.
 Dental tourism destinations are considerably lower: